Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates can go on to take Durham College’s Human Resources Management, Project Management and/or Information Systems Security – Computers and Networking graduate certificate programs or may be eligible to apply their academic credits towards further study through Durham College’s partnerships with many Canadian and international colleges and universities.
+Qualified graduates can go on to further their IT skills through a number of graduate certificates at Durham College, including Artificial Intelligence Analysis, Design and Implementation, Cloud Computing and Cybersecurity.
+They may also be eligible to apply their academic credits towards other Durham College programs or partnerships with many Canadian and international colleges and universities.
 Sample diploma-to-degree opportunities include:

 • Bachelor of Information Technology (Honours) – Networking and Information Technology Security – Ontario Tech